SolveniteOP/Echo-Scan/README.md

 4. Follow the prompts to enter the target host and port range.

-Note: Echo Scan might take some time to finish executing so please be patient.
+Note: The scanner might take some time to finish executing so please be patient.

-## Features

-- Scan a target host for open ports.
-- Specify a custom port range to scan.
-- Lightweight and easy to use.

 ## Disclaimer